 Board members will attend all board meetings with the understanding that personal and/or professional circumstances may arise.
 They will actively participate in board meeting discussions and committee work and read meeting materials in advance of the meetings.

 There is a minimum of four board meetings a year.
 At least two will be in-person meetings and two will be teleconferences.
-The fall meeting is generally held the day before the NRPA Annual Conference (2021 Nashville, 2022 Phoenix) to support full board participation in the NRPA Annual Conference.
+The fall meeting is generally held the day before the NRPA Annual Conference (2023 Dallas) to support full board participation in the NRPA Annual Conference.
 The spring meeting is often held at NRPA headquarters in Ashburn, Virginia.
 The chair may seek an additional in-person board meeting with the agreement of the board.
 Board members are responsible for their own travel expenses.

 *Subject to change as needed

-Board members will serve on one of the five Board committees (Executive, Governance, Finance, Fund Development, and Public Policy).
-Committees may meet via teleconference once a month, or on an as-needed basis.
+Board members will serve on one of the five Board committees (Executive, Governance, Finance, Fund Development and Advocacy).
+Committees may meet virtually once a month, or on an as-needed basis.

 Executive Committee (elected and appointed positions)

 Purpose: To review the structure of the Board and its effectiveness in governing the association and to identify, recruit and nominate board members.
 The committee will also review proposed bylaw changes and assist in running the annual board self-assessment, board orientation and retreats.
-Number of members: 6 Board members, including the board Chair (ex-officio).
+The Secretary serves as chair of this committee.

 Purpose: To act as the fiduciary body relating to all financial affairs of the NRPA.
 Included in its mission is the continued improvement of the budget process, the budget document and the audit report.
 Additionally, the committee shall establish appropriate investment guidelines for the Association’s funds and accounts and will monitor and evaluate the investments and procedures.
 Further, the committee, through staff, will prepare the annual budget of the Association for approval by the Board of Directors, receive and examine all audit reports, and report to the Board of Directors such reports.
-Number of Members: 5, including the Treasurer who serves as chair.
+The Treasurer serves as chair of this committee.